IsoDevMate/react-interviews-/src/Day7_Introduction/Day7.md

 Custom hooks
 Type inference
 Validation logic
+//The Object.keys() static method returns an array of a given object's own enumerable string-keyed property names

 ---

 ��� Awesome job!
 You’ve successfully completed your Day 7, and you're well on your way to becoming a great developer.
 Keep up the momentum!